2022-2023 Board of Directors

 Baylor University Medical Center, USA

-I am a gastroenterologist with clinical expertise in esophageal disorders, Barrett's esophagus, surveillance, and advanced endoscopic imaging.
-My clinical practice focuses on esophageal diseases including Barrett's esophagus, early esophageal cancer, achalasia, swallowing disorders, eosinophilic esophagitis, reflux, and complex esophageal strictures.
-I completed my residency and fellowship training and remained on faculty at University of Chicago in Chicago, Illinois.
-Since 2017, I served as the Clinical Director at the Baylor Scott and White Center for Esophageal Diseases at Baylor University Medical Center in Dallas, Texas.
-Collaborating with other gastroenterologists, surgeons, and otolaryngologists, I have developed a clinical multidisciplinary program for complex benign and malignant disorders of the esophagus.
-I actively participate in a unique multidisciplinary, translational research program at the Baylor Scott and White Center for Esophageal Research.
-My research interests have focused primarily on premalignant lesions of the gastrointestinal tract, in particular Barrett’s esophagus and advanced endoscopic imaging.
-I have authored over 100 articles, book chapters, and videos.
-I have been active in the International Society of Diseases of the Esophagus (ISDE) as the Web and Communications Committee Co-chair and in American Society of Gastrointestinal Endoscopy (ASGE) and the American College of Gastroenterology (ACG).
+Vani J.A.
+Konda, MD is a gastroenterologist with clinical expertise in esophageal diseases including Barrett's esophagus, early esophageal cancer, achalasia, swallowing disorders, eosinophilic esophagitis, reflux, and complex esophageal strictures.
+She completed her residency and fellowship training and remained on faculty at University of Chicago in Chicago, Illinois.
+Since 2017, she has served as the Medical Director at the Baylor Scott and White Center for Esophageal Diseases at Baylor University Medical Center in Dallas, Texas.
+Collaborating with other gastroenterologists, surgeons, and otolaryngologists, she has developed a clinical multidisciplinary program for complex benign and malignant disorders of the esophagus.
+She actively participates in a unique multidisciplinary, translational research program at the Baylor Scott and White Center for Esophageal Research.
+Her research interests have focused primarily on premalignant lesions of the gastrointestinal tract, in particular Barrett’s esophagus and advanced endoscopic imaging.
+She has authored over 100 articles, book chapters, and videos.
+She has been active in the International Society of Diseases of the Esophagus (ISDE) on the Board of Directors and as Communications Committee Co-chair and in the three major national societies, American Society of Gastrointestinal Endoscopy (ASGE), American Gastroenterological Association (AGA), and the American College of Gastroenterology (ACG).

 Bangkok Hospital, Thailand